Yu Chang Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 14th in MLB.
+- The Rays pitching staff is 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Rays have a 1.73 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Rays have a 2.17 team ERA that leads all MLB pitching staffs.

-- The Rays surrender the first-fewest home runs in baseball (four total, 0.4 per game).
+- The Rays surrender the fewest home runs in baseball (five total, 0.4 per game).

 © 2023 Data Skrive.
 All rights reserved.